 The defrost thermostat senses coil temperature throughout the heating cycle.
-When the coil temperature reaches the defrost thermostat setting of approximately 32°F (0°C), it will close, which energizes the DFT terminal and begins the defrost timing sequence.
-When the DFT has been energized for the selected time, the defrost cycle begins.
-Defrost cycle is terminated when defrost thermostat opens, or automatically after 10 minutes.
+When the coil temperature reaches the defrost thermostat setting of approximately $32^{\circ}F(0^{\circ}C)$, it will close, which energizes the DFT terminal and begins the defrost timing sequence.
+The timer runs only when the defrost thermostat is closed and the contactor is energized.